The Confidence Manifold: Geometric Structure of Correctness Representations in Language Models: Method

 \section{Method}

-Our framework extracts, characterizes, and validates the confidence manifold through four components: contrastive data construction, direction learning, geometric analysis, and causal validation.
-We use ``confidence'' to denote the model's \emph{internal representation} of correctness, not output-level uncertainty; a model may produce low-entropy outputs while encoding that the response is likely incorrect.
+We extract, characterize, and validate the correctness representation through contrastive data construction, direction learning, geometric analysis, and causal validation.\footnote{Three terms are distinguished as follows. \textbf{Embedding manifold} (Levina--Bickel MLE on pooled activations, \S\ref{sec:results}): the surface residual-stream activations live on. \textbf{Discriminative subspace} (supervised PLS, \S\ref{sec:results}): the linear subspace within which correctness is most cleanly separated. \textbf{Causal subspace} (DAS, \S\ref{sec:results}): the dimensions where intervention flips predicted correctness. ``Confidence'' denotes the model's internal representation of correctness, not output-level uncertainty.}

+\textbf{Definitions.} For input $x$ and answer $y$, let $c(x, y) \in \{0, 1\}$ be the binary \emph{correctness} label (1 if $y$ is the gold answer, 0 otherwise) and $h_\ell(x, y) \in \mathbb{R}^d$ the residual-stream activation at layer $\ell$.
+We distinguish two scalar predictors of $c$: \emph{output uncertainty} $u_\text{out}$, derived from output logits without supervision (e.g.\ NLL $-\log p_\theta(y \mid x)$, P(True), token entropy, semantic entropy); and \emph{internal confidence} $u_\text{int}(x, y) = f\!\big(h_\ell(x, y)\big)$, a learned scalar derived from a hidden state via a function $f$ supervised on $c$.
+Correctness is the target; uncertainty and confidence are two scalar predictors that differ only in whether they read the output distribution or the residual stream.

-\textbf{Formulation.} We hypothesize that transformers encode correctness in a low-dimensional subspace $\mathcal{M} \subseteq \mathbb{R}^d$ of the residual stream satisfying: (1) projection onto $\mathcal{M}$ predicts correctness, (2) intervention along $\mathcal{M}$ causally affects outputs, (3) $\mathcal{M}$ has consistent structure across layers/models.
+\textbf{Formulation.} We hypothesize that $f$ admits a low-rank linear factorization through a subspace $\mathcal{M} \subseteq \mathbb{R}^d$ of dimension $k \ll d$: (1) projection onto $\mathcal{M}$ predicts $c$, (2) intervention along $\mathcal{M}$ causally affects predicted correctness, (3) $\mathcal{M}$ has consistent structure across layers and architectures.